zuozhenggh/learning-library/sprints/oci/sprint-query-data-qs/sprint-query-data-qs.md

 4. **Tables:** This section displays the tables in the schema that you selected in the **Select a Schema** drop-down list.

-5. **Choose Worksheet:** Initially, only the **scratchpad** worksheet is available in this field.
+5. **Choose Worksheet:** Initially, only the **Scratchpad** is available in this drop-down list.
 When you save your queries as new worksheets, you will be able to select those worksheets from this drop-down list.

+    >**Note:** The **Scratchpad** is only stored for the duration of your web browser's session; therefore, to share or persist the queries across web browsers or web browser sessions, you must save the queries as a worksheet.

-6. **Tools buttons:** You can use the buttons in this section to run the SQL query in the scratchpad area, run all SQL queries in the currently selected worksheet, save the worksheet, set the query settings, and delete the worksheet.
+6. **Tools buttons:** You can use the buttons in this section to run the current SQL query (at the current cursor location), run all SQL queries in the text editor, save the worksheet, set the query settings, and delete the worksheet.

-7. Enter your SQL queries in the scratchpad area.
+7. Enter your SQL queries in the text editor area.

 8. The **Last Query Result** tab shows the status and output of your query.